jwestfall69/neogeo-diag-bios/README.md

 This is a disassembly of smkdan's diag bios, both sp1 and m1 are included.
 I originally did this as a personal project to learn 68k/z80 assembly and neo geo hardware.
 However with smkdan having disappeared in late 2014 I thought others might find this useful.

-Please use the [v0.19](https://github.com/jwestfall69/neogeo-diag-bios/releases/tag/v0.19) release of the disassembly if you want compiled rom files to match up with the original smkdan roms.
+Please use the [v0.19](https://github.com/jwestfall69/neogeo-diag-bios/tree/v0.19) branch of the disassembly if you want compiled rom files to match up with the original smkdan roms.

 ## Building
 I tried to make it as simple as possible to build the rom files.
 All you really need are vasm and a host compiler.
 (Additional steps maybe required if trying to build on a windows box)